llallas/i210Final/README.md

 wrote up the document

 #### Designer - Chloe
-ame up with the website's design and style
+Came up with the website's design and style